indeterminateoutcomesstudios/stardust-rpg/README.rst

 Big Game Hunter         Advantage on Endurance, Survival, Heal and all checks involving common
                         non-hostile animals.
 Disadvantage on ``SPE``.
 Party gains advantage on Survival.
+Nautilus                Advantage on Swim, Pilot when using on boats, and Survival in aquatic
+                        environments.
+Disadvantage on ``STE``.
+Circus Act              Advantage on Climb, Jump, Acrobatics, Escape, and Performance.
+                        Disadvantage on ``APT`` and Diplomacy.
+Party has Advantage on Performance and Disadvantage on Intimidate when within sight of character.
 ======================= ===================================================================

 Attribute Effects